 Veterinarian For Heartworm Testing, Prevention And Treatment

-The Heartworm, Dirofiliria immitis, is a parasitic roundworm (nematode).
+The Heartworm, Dirofilaria Immitis, is a parasitic roundworm (nematode).
 It is spread from host to host through, and only through, mosquito bites.
 It can only take one bite from a mosquito carrying the heartworm larvae to give your pet heartworm disease.
 Once bitten by an infected mosquito it takes seven months for the larvae to develop into mature heartworms.

 What is heartworm disease?